akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 As you create files and folders in Linux, remember:

 1. File names that start with a period are hidden.
 You can view them with **ls -a**
-2. BASH is case-sensitive. file1.txt and File1.txt are different.
-Be consistent.
+2. BASH is case-sensitive. file1.txt and File1.txt are different
 3. Avoid spaces in file names.
 Use file1 or File_1 or file-1 or snakeCase.
-I prefer underscores because R interprets - as subtraction.
+I prefer underscores because R interprets - as subtraction

 ---